Kabilan-AR/CounterStrike/README.md

 ## How to Play

-1. Absorb incoming attacks using your gloves.
+1. Absorb incoming attacks using your gloves(Left Controller)
-2. Redirect the absorbed energy back to enemies by aiming carefully.
+2. Redirect the absorbed energy back to enemies by aiming carefully(Right Controller)
 3. Clear each level by countering enemy attacks effectively.